 How to remember stopping distances in your Theory Test

 Are you preparing for your UK Driving Theory Test but keep getting caught out by the questions on stopping distances, braking distances and thinking distances?
-If so, check out the information below which should help you to explain the differences and help you remember the correct stopping distances so you're not left confused and panicking on the day of your Theory Test!
+If so, check out the information below which will explain the differences and help you remember the correct stopping distances so you're not left confused and panicking on the day of your Theory Test!

 So what are the differences between the Thinking Distance, Braking Distance and Stopping Distance?

 Braking Distance is the distance your car travels after you have applied the brakes until your vehicle comes to a stop.
-The faster you are travelling, the more momentum you have and the braking distance will, therefore, increase accordingly.
+The faster you are travelling, the more momentum you have and the braking distance will.